avast/hdfs-shell/README.md

 - HDFS DFS initiates JVM for each command call, HDFS Shell does it only once - which means great speed enhancement when you need to work with HDFS more often
 - Commands can be used in short way - eg. ```hdfs dfs -ls /```, ```ls /``` - both will work
 - **HDFS path completion using TAB key**
-- we can easily add any other HDFS manipulation function
+- you can easily add any other HDFS manipulation function
 - there is a command history persisting in history log (~/.hdfs-shell/hdfs-shell.log)
 - **support for relative directory + commands ```cd``` and ```pwd```**